jjrich13/prime-solo-project-medical-rotation/README.md

 4. Create the SQL database `CREATE DATABASE medical_rotations_1`

-5. Then setup the structure in the following way:
+5. Setup the structure in the following way:

 ```